-Santo Domingo Cruises, Dominican Republic
+Santo Domingo cruises, Dominican Republic

 This Caribbean capital is a place of firsts.
 It’s home to the oldest university in the western hemisphere, along with the first hospital and monastery.
 They’re all tucked within the Zona Colonial – Santo Domingo’s historic heart.
 Here, cobblestone streets weave around 16th-century churches and down to the pretty, oceanfront Malecon.
 History aside, it’s still a modern metropolis with some of the country’s best eateries, boutiques and nightclubs.